SuperDARNCanada/Nagios/README.md

  Now to verify that it's working properly:
  * /usr/local/nagios/lib/check_nrpe -H sasborealis.usask.ca
  This should return the version of NRPE running, without a timeout.

+### Nagios Plugins

+Instructions for installing Plugins are found in the Nagios installation instructions above, but they are reproduced here for convenience:

+ * cd /tmp
+ * wget --no-check-certificate -O nagios-plugins.tar.gz https://github.com/nagios-plugins/nagios-plugins/archive/release-2.2.1.tar.gz
+ * tar zxf nagios-plugins.tar.gz
+ * cd nagios-plugins-release-2.2.1/
+ * sudo ./tools/setup
+ * sudo ./configure
+ * sudo make
+ * sudo make install

+Now you should have the appropriate plugins located in /usr/local/nagios/lib/ or wherever you've defined the nagios location to be.

 ### nrpe installation on client
 You may need to install openssl library before configuring nrpe.
 On openSuSE 15.1 that is accomplished by: